Seeing error code 229 on your Lennox® furnace?

 Rely on the Experts at Stark Services

-When you need to have your furnace repaired, reach out to the Experts at Stark Services to figure out the fault code and take care of the situation.
+When you need to have your furnace repaired, reach out to the Experts at Stark Services to work out the fault code and take care of the situation.

 Call us at 817-668-6689 or schedule an appointment online today.